ud-team/tuxsn0w/README.md

 # tuxsn0w
-A jailbreak tool for Checkm8 devices (supporting A5-A11).
+A developer jailbreak tool for GNU+Linux, supporting Checkm8 devices (supporting A5-A11).
 ## Supported operating systems
 ### Linux
 Yes, all features